matteo-bruni/gi-stub-gen/README.md

 ## disclaimer
 i'm by no means an expert in GI or pygobject, so there might be some mistakes or misunderstandings in the generated stubs. i started this project mainly to learn more about GI and pygobject internals, so any feedback or contribution is welcome.

+## todo

+- add more tests
+- better parse the gir files
+- create build system to use docker files to get consistent build environment